danzipie/timber-track/README.md

 ## Purpose

 The use case is provided by a wood certification company.
-They need to be able to do volume reconciliation of wood stocks along the supply chain.
-Otherwise, traders can sell uncertified wood as certified.
+They need to do volume reconciliation of wood stocks along the supply chain, to avoid that traders sell uncertified wood as certified.

-The problem is that the wood is transformed in different materials along the supply chain.

 ## Usage